NYControlled 2024 Conference: A Step Up

 Valuable Conversations: Chris Wolgamott and LLLC & HVAC

 One of the highlights of attending live events is the chance to learn from informal conversations outside the sessions.
 I spoke with Chris Wolgamott from the Northwest Energy Efficiency Alliance, who shared his innovative work integrating lighting and HVAC systems.
 Chris’s project, aims to enhance energy savings in commercial spaces through smart occupancy data.
-His team collaborates with MWConnect to advance this concept.
+His team collaborates with mwConnect to advance this concept.

 Chris explained how a simple LLLC & HVAC system can uses lighting fixtures embedded with sensors that communicate with the building’s thermostat.
 These sensors go beyond basic occupancy detection; they gauge activity levels, providing a proxy for people counting.
 For instance, if ten fixtures in a room have sensors and eight detect activity, the system knows the room is almost fully occupied.
 This data enables the thermostat to adjust for both comfort and energy efficiency.